F74036506/TOC_Final_Project/README.md

 first three states represent the three stages of each sequence, and the fourth represents that you pass the level.

-It'll print something encourage words to congratulate you and `go_back` to the `user` state immediately.
+It'll print something encourage to congratulate you and `go_back` to the `user` state immediately.

 ## Other

-Don't worry that the question is to hard, there's a file called 'Answer_List.txt' in this folder.
+Don't worry that the question is too hard to answer, there's a file called 'Answer_List.txt' in this folder.

 In this file, there are the answers to all of the questions.